 Then Ahijah . . . said to Jeroboam, “Take for yourself ten pieces; for thus says the LORD, the God of Israel, ‘Behold, I will tear the kingdom out of the hand of Solomon and give you ten tribes . . .
 (NASB) 1 Kings 11:30-31

-The northern kingdom was called Israel and the southern kingdom was called Judah because it included two tribes: Judah and Benjamin (2 Chron.
-11:23).
+The northern kingdom was called Israel and the southern kingdom was called Judah because it included two tribes: Judah and Benjamin (2 Chronicles 11:23).

 Then the king of Assyria invaded the whole land and went up to Samaria and besieged it three years.
 In the ninth year of Hosea, the king of Assyria captured Samaria and carried Israel away into exile to Assyria, and settled them in Halah and Habor, on the river of Gozan, and in the cities of the Medes.
 Now this came about, because the sons of Israel had sinned against the LORD their God . . . and they had feared other gods (NASB) 2 Kings 17:5-7

-The Assyrians took them captive, deported them, and mixed them with other captives to break down their national loyalty.
+The Assyrians deported the northern Kingdom of Israel and mixed them with other captives to break down their national loyalty.
 This encouraged the Israelites to inter-marry and blur family lines of birth.
-Later God removed Judah because they continued sinning and did not repent.
-They were taken away into Babylon.
+Later God removed the southern Kingdom of Judah because they continued sinning and did not repent.
+They were taken away into Babylon by the Babylonian army.

 And he did evil in the sight of the LORD, according to all that Jehoiakim had done.
 For through the anger of the LORD this came about in Jerusalem and Judah until He cast them out from His presence.
 (NASB) 2 Kings 24:19-20